estebanmunchjones2019/takeaways/React  & TypeScript.md

 ### Generic functions

-They are functions that can be passed arguments of any type, but the the returned value can be worked out from the types of the arguments.
+They are functions that can be **passed arguments of any type**, but the the **returned type can be worked out** from the types of the arguments.

 ````ts
 function merge<T, U>(a: T, b: U){ // T and U can be objects of any shape